dotQ-Research/qaif-hashi/README.md

 # Future Plans

-1. Add more levels to introduce more quantum gates and different types of noise obstacles to the game.
+1. The game can be adapted to a different Bell pair but that will require a reinterpretation of the results of the parity measurements.
+This add some unecessary complexity.
-2. Introduce more quantum computing concepts eg. Entanglement, Quantum Tunneling, etc.
+2. We could also consider the case of Phase Flip errors, it will not change the principes of the game